sdaqo/anipy-cli/docs/getting-started-cli/index.md

     ### Auto Update
     Auto update is a flag in anipy-cli: `--auto-update` it will automatically update and download all anime in seasonals or mal mode from start episode to newest.
-This is increadibly handy if you want to set up some [cron job](https://de.wikipedia.org/wiki/Cron) to keep your library up-to-date.
+This is incredibly handy if you want to set up some [cron job](https://de.wikipedia.org/wiki/Cron) to keep your library up-to-date.

     !!! note
         This only works in combination with `-M` or `-S`